In this article, I dive deep into the question, is Costco worth it?

 Learn the pros and cons of Costco so you can decide if a membership is worth the cost.

-Costco is the largest warehouse club in the world, with 750 stores/warehouses, 90 million members, and $129 billion in revenue in 2017 (according to their annual report).
+Costco is the largest warehouse club in the world, with 750 stores/warehouses, 90 million members, and billions of dollars in revenue.

 They’re known for: